Methodology

 How browser-signal testing works

-Browser-signal testing compares signal-enabled and control conditions when configured, then looks for observable confirmation, persistence, or behavior changes that would indicate the site reacted to the tested browser-level preference.
+Browser-signal testing compares signal-enabled and control conditions when configured, then looks for observable confirmation, persistence, or behavior changes that may indicate the site reacted to the tested browser-level preference.

 How accessibility testing works